hypothesis/h/h/h_api/bulk_api/README.md

  * Apply strict schema to this data on creation and on demand
  * Only give access as a last resort
  * Has methods for related logic attached to the model

-### A short rant about why POJOs suck

-We don't have models, so we don't have POJOs, but it's a common way to go and I want to say why I think they're awful.

- * They don't manage state, and are therefore the anti-thesis of encapsulation
- * A POJO can be in any and all states possible as you've no idea who mutated it or how
- * As they make no attempt to manage state you:
-    * At best, have a companion logic object that duplicates and follows them around
-    * At worst, have logic distributed all over your app about mutating them
- * You spend a lot of time writing accessors you never actually access in your code
- * They couple your code completely to your chosen data structure
- * They are bad at simply transporting data

-Most APIs tend not to actually change the data they handle very much.
-We often just read one or two fields to decide where something should go, and then hoy it in a database.

 ### A POJO tries to _be_ the data, these models _have_ the data